chippyash/Strong-Type/README.md

  project etc.  If you need stable code, use a tagged version.
 Read 'Further Documentation' and 'Installation'.

-Please note that developer support for PHP5.3 was withdrawn at version 3.0.3 of this library.
+Please note that developer support for PHP5.3 was withdrawn at version 4.0.0 of this library.
 It may be that the code will continue to run for you at later versions, but you must ascertain that for yourself.

-See request for help: gmp is not being tested at the present time by the Travis CI servers.
-The gmp specific tests do run locally - I promise!
+If you need support for PHP 5.3, please use a version `>=3,<4`

+GMP support is tested on the Travis-ci build servers for PHP V5.6 as that is the only version that stable gmp support is available for.

 See the [Test Contract](https://github.com/chippyash/Strong-Type/blob/master/docs/Test-Contract.md) in the docs directory.

 ## What?